 A few weeks ago I did a datasheet review for an entry-level 32-bit ARM Cortex-M0 microcontroller from ST Microelectronics (part # STM32F030).
 This time I’m going to be reviewing a significantly more advanced microcontroller from the same STM32 line.

-This microcontroller is extremely fast and offers a huge assortment of features and peripherals.
+The STM32F4, or more specifically the STM32F469, has some advantages.
 In fact, one of the features offered is normally only available on more expensive microprocessors.
 No other microcontroller on the market offers this advanced feature (keep reading to learn more it).

 The datasheet for the STM32F469 is a whopping 216 pages long and there is a lot of technology stuffed into this chip.
 Needless to say we won’t be reviewing the entire datasheet, and instead we’ll just focus on the front page which details all of the key features.